nextmillenniummedia/next-sdk-android-example/docs/Initialize.md

 **You must initialize the Next SDK before you start requesting ads.**

-Initialize the SDK by calling the `NextSdkBase.initialize()` in `onCreate` method of your application’s main class or of your launch activity
+Initialize the SDK by calling the `NextSdk.initialize()` in `onCreate` method of your application’s main class or of your launch activity

 <details>
 <summary style="font-size:14px">Java</summary>